pagkly/Zed/Investopedia3/Zero Cost Collar Definition.md

 Zero Cost Collar Definition
 ## What is a Zero Cost Collar?

-A zero cost collar is a form of options [collar](https://www.investopedia.com/terms/c/collar.asp) strategy to protect a trader's losses by purchasing call and put options that cancel each other out.
+A zero cost collar is a form of options [[collar]](https://www.investopedia.com/terms/c/collar.asp) strategy to protect a trader's losses by purchasing call and put options that cancel each other out.
 The downside of this strategy is that profits are capped, if the underlying asset's price increases.
 A zero cost collar strategy involves the outlay of money on one half of the strategy offsetting the cost incurred by the other half.
-It is a protective options strategy that is implemented after a [long position](https://www.investopedia.com/terms/l/long.asp) in a stock that has experienced substantial gains.
-The investor buys a [protective put](https://www.investopedia.com/terms/p/protective-put.asp) and sells a [covered call](https://www.investopedia.com/terms/c/coveredcall.asp).
+It is a protective options strategy that is implemented after a [[long position]](https://www.investopedia.com/terms/l/long.asp) in a stock that has experienced substantial gains.
+The investor buys a [[protective put]](https://www.investopedia.com/terms/p/protective-put.asp) and sells a [[covered call]](https://www.investopedia.com/terms/c/coveredcall.asp).
 Other names for this strategy include zero cost options, equity risk reversals, and hedge wrappers.

 Image by Sabrina Jiang © Investopedia 2020

 ## Basics of Zero Cost Collar

-To implement a zero cost collar, the investor buys an [out of the money](https://www.investopedia.com/terms/o/outofthemoney.asp) put option and simultaneously sells, or writes, an out of the money call option with the same [expiration date](https://www.investopedia.com/terms/e/expirationdate.asp).
+To implement a zero cost collar, the investor buys an [[out of the money]](https://www.investopedia.com/terms/o/outofthemoney.asp) put option and simultaneously sells, or writes, an out of the money call option with the same [[expiration date]](https://www.investopedia.com/terms/e/expirationdate.asp).

-For example, if the underlying stock trades at $120 per share, the investor can buy a put option with a $115 [strike price](https://www.investopedia.com/terms/s/strikeprice.asp) at $0.95 and sell a call with a $124 strike price for $0.95.
+For example, if the underlying stock trades at $120 per share, the investor can buy a put option with a $115 [[strike price]](https://www.investopedia.com/terms/s/strikeprice.asp) at $0.95 and sell a call with a $124 strike price for $0.95.
 In terms of dollars, the put will cost $0.95 x 100 shares per contract = $95.00.
 The call will create a credit of $0.95 x 100 shares per contract - the same $95.00.
 Therefore, the net cost of this trade is zero.

 ### Key Takeaways